How Bulworthy Project Got Its Name

 Why We Like To Do Business With Small Local, Independent, Businesses

 Bulworthy Project is a sustainable woodland enterprise based on 12.5 acres of woodland in Rackenford, Devon where we live in a house that we built ourselves.
-We make charcoal and rent out a luxurious cabin that we built in the woods.
+We provide land management services and rent out a luxurious cabin that we built in the woods.

 We first discussed the idea of buying a piece of land to live on and set up a business on when we were traveling around Europe in a campervan in 2001, but for both of us, the roots of the idea were formed many years before when as children we both spent a lot of time playing in the woods.